pure-english/pure-english.github.io/docs/blog/index.md

 # Blog
-Welcome to the blog!
+Welcome to the Pure English blog.

-Small change :P